Symphony No. 29 (Michael Haydn)

-Michael Haydn's Symphony No. 29 in D minor, Opus 1 No. 3, Perger 20, Sherman 29, MH 393, written in Salzburg in 1784, is the only minor key symphony he wrote.
-It is the first of four D minor symphonies attributed to Joseph Haydn.
+Michael Haydn's Symphony No. 29 in D minor, Opus 1 No. 3, Perger 20, Sherman 29, MH 393, written in Salzburg in 1784, is the only minor-key symphony he wrote.

-Movements
+Music

 Scored for two oboes, two bassoons, two horns, two trumpets, timpani, and strings.
 The bassoons are almost always in unison with the cellos.
 The Jenő Vecsey edition of 1960 does not show a timpani part, but this is easily enough reconstructed from the trumpet part by tuning the timpani to A and D a fourth apart and using the same rhythms and pitch classes as the trumpets.
-In three movements: